-There is now a scholarly consensus in favour of the linguistic, literary and narrative unity of this book, as it has come down to us.40 Bauckham surely speaks for most when he says the Book of Revelation is "one of the most unified works in the New Testament".41 For Resseguie this is not only axiomatic, but also essential for the work of interpretation: "A basic premise of a literary approach is the understanding that the work is a unified whole.
-The parts cannot be understood without understanding the whole".42 Since its literary characteristics are closely linked to the foundational visionary material, as noted above, it is a short step to argue from literary unity to figurative unity and agree with Bauckham when he writes: "Revelation, by contrast, is really (from 1:10 to 22:6) a single vision.
+says the book of Revelation is "one of the most unified works in the New Testament."43 For Resseguie this is not only axiomatic, but also essential for the work of interpretation: "A basic premise of a literary approach is the understanding that the work is a unified whole.
+The parts cannot be understood without understanding the whole".44 Since its literary characteristics are closely linked to the foundational visionary material, as noted above, it is a short step to argue from literary unity to figurative unity and agree with Bauckham when he writes: "Revelation, by contrast, is really (from 1:10 to 22:6) a single vision.
 The imagery is common to the whole.
 From time to time the scene shifts and fresh images may be introduced, but, once introduced, they may recur throughout the book, Thus John's vision creates a single symbolic universe in which its readers may live for the time it takes them to read (or hear) the book.
-Both the profusion of the visual imagery and the unity and continuity of the visionary sequence make Revelation distinctive among the apocalypses".43
+Both the profusion of the visual imagery and the unity and continuity of the visionary sequence make Revelation distinctive among the apocalypses."45

 If indeed the greater part of Revelation constitutes a single vision, it is reasonable to suppose that there is a uniform set of imagery responsible for creating, maintaining and characterizing this unity.
 For the reasons given above, it not only makes good sense, but it also becomes imperative, to look for and identify this dominant symbolic framework, for this is the 'big picture' that embraces all the other images and determines their fullest meaning.
-When this symbolic framework has been identified, the work of interpreting particular images
+When this symbolic framework has been identified, the work of interpreting particular images within the vision can be brought to completion.
+Indeed, as argued above, it is only by integrating the interpretation of particular images with the overall visionary structure that their original and fullest sense can be known.